ozknemoy/constart.ru/readme.txt

-simple adjuster contrast and brightness
+simple adjuster contrast and brightness on pure javaScript